tresormhd/es6-calculator/README.md

 1. fork the repository
 2. clone the repository
-3. open the nan-es6-calculator-subject folder on your computer in your code editor
+3. open the es6-calculator-subject folder on your computer in your code editor

 GOOD LUCK !
-### *Coder ?
-NaaaaaaaN c'est pas sorcier !*